 - Posted Speed 25 mph, deemed a comfortable and safe speed allowing for residential neighborhood livability. - Design Speed 25 mph, set equal to the posted speed.
-Along with frequent "slow points", the low design speed is intended to discourage speeding. - Number of Through Lanes 1 in each direction (2 total). - Lane Width Where medians exist, the travel lanes should be 14' wide.
-Depending on the design context (described under "Cross-Section Alternatives"), the ideal cross-sections are: - The "narrow" dimension of 20' back-to-back, with parking allowed only on one side, and 12' left as open travel lane (21' back-to-back when using valley curb).
+Along with frequent "slow points", the low design speed is intended to discourage speeding. - Number of Through Lanes 1 in each direction (2 total). - Lane Width Travel lanes will typically be 10' wide.
+Depending on the design context (described above), the ideal cross-sections are: - The "narrow" dimension of 20' back-to-back, with parking allowed only on one side, and 12' left as open travel lane (21' back-to-back when using valley curb). - The "medium" dimension of 27' back-to-back, with parking allowed on both sides, and 12' left